Dungeon of the Endless

-Dungeon of the Endless is a roguelike tower defense game developed by Amplitude Studios.
+Dungeon of the Endless is a roguelike tower defense game developed and published by Amplitude Studios.
 It is the third game of their loosely connected Endless series, which includes Endless Space and Endless Legend.
-It was released in October 2014 for Microsoft Windows and Mac OS X systems, August 2015 for iOS devices, and for Xbox One in March 2016.
+It was released in October 2014 for Microsoft Windows and OS X, August 2015 for iOS, and for Xbox One in March 2016.
 The PlayStation 4 and Nintendo Switch ports were released in May 2020.
-A revamped version for iOS and Android devices, called Dungeon of the Endless: Apogee, launched on March 16, 2021.
+A revamped version for iOS and Android devices, called Dungeon of the Endless: Apogee, was released in March 2021 by Playdigious.
+The game was added to the Epic Games Store Mobile in January 2025.

 In the game, the player takes the role of the survivors of a prison spaceship, its escape pod having crashed to the surface of a strange planet.
 To escape, they must take an energy crystal through several floors, each floor filled with a number of dangerous creatures.
 To help, the player can have their survivors explore the randomly generated levels to collect resources as to enable power to various rooms and construct turrets to fend off the enemies when they move the crystal from its starting point to the elevator to the next floor.

-A successor game, Endless Dungeon, is currently in development.
+A sequel, Endless Dungeon, was released on October 19, 2023.